Stay Organic and Toxin-Free in the home too!

 Step 1: Cut strips of tough paper.
 At the top of each strip cut a hole so that you can easily thread a length of string through it, to form a hanging loop.

 Step 2: In a pot, or rimmed saucepan mix one part water to one part sugar and one part honey/golden syrup (whatever you have on hand).
-Then heat it until mixture has combined.
+Then heat it until the mixture has combined.
 Turn heat off, and let the mixture cool a little bit.

 Step 3: Once it cools down to a point where it will not burn your hand, dip the paper into the syrup making sure that the whole strip is well coated.